 3. The Reason Behind the Objection

-Understanding the root of the concern allows you to directly address it.
-A price objection may actually be because the value isn’t clear.
+Understanding the root of the concern allows you to address it directly.
+A price objection may be because the value isn’t clear.

 4. A Pause